LikeCarter/blacklithium/content/posts/2020-01-07-5-things-i-wish-i-knew-when-learning-swiftui.md

   - Programming
   - iOS
 ---
-## 1. Use bound variables to dismiss views and control navigation.
+## 1. How do I dismiss views and control navigation?
+Use bound variables.

 The documentation is unclear on how to properly dismiss a Modal or View.
 Most discussions lead you to using the `PresentationMode` environment variable.
 However, this solution leads to issues rendering navigation titles.
 The best solution is to use a bound variable and the `isActive` parameter.